MUCollective/python-mturk-cli/README.md

 **get_results.py**

-This script retrieves results for a HIT with its HITId stored in `hit_info.log`.
-Retrieving results entails three things: (1) Updating the `hit_info.log` file to reflect the current number of assignements available and pending; (2) Writing information about assignments with `Status == 'Submitted'` to a file called `results.log`; and (3) Writing a progress report on the current set of HIT assignments to the terminal, so the user can track how many assignements have been completed and how may are pending.
-The `results.log` file is required to run `python approve_hit.py`.
+This script retrieves results for a HIT with its HITId stored in `logs/hit_info*.log`.
+Retrieving results entails three things: (1) Updating the `logs/hit_info*.log` file to reflect the current number of assignements available and pending; (2) Writing information about assignments with `Status == 'Submitted'` to a file called `logs/results*.log`; and (3) Writing a progress report on the current set of HIT assignments to the terminal, so the user can track how many assignements have been completed and how may are pending.
+The `logs/results*.log` file is required to run `python approve_hit.py`.
 Users should feel free to run this script repeatedly while waiting for workers to finish their assignments.

 **Arguments:**

 * *'-prod'* -- Retrieve results for a HIT that was launched in Production mode, rather than the Sandbox (default).
 If you do not supply this argument, results will be retrieved only if a HIT was run in the Sandbox.
+* *'-batch'* -- If you are running multiple batches of HITs at once (e.g., for different conditions in an experiment), you must designate a name for each batch using the *'-batch'* argument followed by a unique identifier for each batch.
+For example, calling `python get_results.py -batch 1` would retrieve results for the HIT whose HITId is stored in the file `logs/hit_info-1.log`.
+Note that the batch name follows the *'-batch'* argument separated by a space.
+This allows the user to monitor progress on multiple sets of assignments concurrently as long as those sets of assignments have different batch names.

 **Example:**